 - Please call if as soon as possible if you need to cancel or reschedule your appointment.
 This way we may allow another patient to use that time and avoid waiting to be seen.

 - Please arrive on time for your appointment.
 Late arrivals can "snowball" and cause us all to run late.
 If a delay is unavoidable, please call so that we may advise you on the next steps.
 Know that in consideration of our other patients, we may need to reschedule your appointment.

-- Please do not ask for Dr. Bowman to evaluate an additional problem or family member that were not scheduled when you made the appointment.
-If you have a new injury while being treated for a previous problem, call us so that we may allot the appropriate time to treat both.
-“While you’re at it” can be deadly to the schedule.
+- Please do not ask for Dr. Bowman to evaluate an additional problem or family member.
+We ask that you only ask questions related to the issue initially reported to us when you made the appointment.
+“While you’re at it” type questions can lead to significant delays.
+So if you experience a new injury while being treated for a previous problem, call us promptly regarding your scheduling needs.
+We’ll be glad to provide the appropriate time needed to treat all of your health issues.